veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 ### Unintended Consequences

 Problems immerge when people with different cultures live among with social conservatives.
-Social conservatives perceive these outsiders poorly, and end up using discrimination, police, violence, or immigrations laws to try to remove the outsiders.
+Social conservatives perceive these outsiders poorly, and end up using discrimination, police, violence, and / or immigrations laws to try to remove the outsiders.

 Although social conservatives are generous to eachother, they may try to stop government programs that provide social benefits to people outside of their group.